sayedabdallah/Read-Write-AWS-S3/README.md

 this link for spark 3.5.2 you need to check the page for your spark version and search for `<hadoop.version>` token.

-then download the correct version for [hadoop-aws](https://mvnrepository.com/artifact/org.apache.hadoop/hadoop-aws) you will find the correct version for [aws-java-sdk-bundle](https://mvnrepository.com/artifact/com.amazonaws/aws-java-sdk-bundle) in the dependency for  [hadoop-aws](https://mvnrepository.com/artifact/org.apache.hadoop/hadoop-aws) jar.
+then download the jar corresponding to the correct version for [hadoop-aws](https://mvnrepository.com/artifact/org.apache.hadoop/hadoop-aws). you will find the correct version for [aws-java-sdk-bundle](https://mvnrepository.com/artifact/com.amazonaws/aws-java-sdk-bundle) in the dependency for [hadoop-aws](https://mvnrepository.com/artifact/org.apache.hadoop/hadoop-aws) jar.

 once these two jars downloaded you can add them in your spark-submit command using `--jars jar1.jar,jar2.jar` or in the code using `.config('spark.jars', 'jar1,jar2')`

 an alterntive to downloading these jars is to set them as packages in your spark-submit command `--packages package2,package2` or in the code using `.config('spark.jars.packages','package1,package2')`

-also there is a new SDK for AWS they call it V2, you can find it at [aws-sdk](https://mvnrepository.com/artifact/software.amazon.awssdk)

-to use this v2 sdk you can use `software.amazon.awssdk:s3:2.27.15` instead of `amazonaws:aws-java-sdk-bundle`

-again here you can use jars option or packages option
+in this case it is sufficient to include only hadoop-aws, `org.apache.hadoop:hadoop-aws:CORRECT_VERSION`, as package and it will download the correct aws package for you as it depends on it.

 you can provide the AWS credentials in many ways
-- in the code. check main.py
+- in the code.
+I use it for simplicity
 - in environment variables
 - and others